Bounds for Rayleigh-B\'enard convection between free-slip boundaries with an imposed heat flux: Discussion

-\paragraph{Acknowledgements.---} We are indebted to D. Goluskin and J. P. Whitehead, who introduced us to the problem studied in this Letter, and we thank them, C. R. Doering, A. Wynn, and S. I. Chernyshenko for their encouragement and helpful comments.
-Funding by the EPSRC under award ref.
-1864077 and the support and hospitality of the Geophysical Fluid Dynamics program at Woods Hole Oceanographic Institution are gratefully acknowledged.
+We are indebted to D.~Goluskin and J.~P.~Whitehead, who introduced us to the problem studied in this paper.
+We thank them, C.~R.~Doering, A.~Wynn, and S.~I.~Chernyshenko for their encouragement and helpful comments.
+Funding by an EPSRC scholarship (award ref.
+1864077) and the support and hospitality of the Geophysical Fluid Dynamics program at Woods Hole Oceanographic Institution are gratefully acknowledged.